Subaru Crosstrek Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Subaru Crosstrek are $1,204 a year for full coverage.
-Comprehensive costs on average $260, collision insurance costs $424, and liability insurance is estimated at $384.
-Liability-only coverage costs approximately $432 a year, and high-risk coverage costs around $2,596.
+Comprehensive insurance costs on average $260, collision insurance costs $424, and liability is estimated at $384.
+A policy with just liability insurance costs approximately $432 a year, and coverage for high-risk drivers costs $2,596 or more.
 Teenage drivers receive the highest rates at up to $4,500 a year.

 Average premium for full coverage: $1,204